 How to prove Non-Deferrable Expenses and What are the supporting documents?

 You will be required to submit all the supporting documents.
-Supporting documents include invoices, receipts, bank loan agreements showing schedule of payment, lease or rent agreement, franchise agreements, employment agreements or independent contractors agreements, or any other document which proves the non-eligible deferrable expenses you are including.
+Supporting documents include invoices, receipts, bank loan agreements showing the schedule of payment, lease or rent agreement, franchise agreements, employment agreements or independent contractors agreements, or any other document which proves the non-eligible deferrable expenses you are including.

 Supporting documents can be either in electronic form or paper copy.